 The second chicane now greets the drivers and again, they must use as much of the kerb as possible here, where are fairly tame compared to most tracks.
 The drivers then head under the trees and the light change here as a result is often something that has been compared to the tunnel in Monaco and something that often catches drivers out in terms of nailing the most optimal line through here.

-The final corner sees the cars sweep through at around 240kmph and with it try and find the straightest line possible to start the next lap.
+The final corner sees the cars sweep through at around 240km/h and will try to find the straightest line possible to start the next lap.
 Whilst the final corner seems pretty tame, it’s actually been the scene of many races that have seen last minute overtaking with drivers becoming too cautious and not getting on the throttle quick enough before crossing the line.

 The track was initially built in 1922 and was financed by the Milan Automobile Club.
 It’s maiden race was that of the Italian Grand Prix and with it has been the scene of some of the most iconic races in the world as a result.